Rhys-Powell/workout-app/README.md

 - Auth0 2.0 authentication
 - API and database have been deployed to separate Fly.io apps, and the front-end to Netlify
 - Continuous deployment of API via GitHub Actions workflow
+- Postman API test collection automatically runs using Newman CLI via a Github Actions workflow with a push to main branch

 The app is a workout app where a user can CRUD their own exercises, routines, and then populate the routines with exercises.
 You can drag and drop to rearrange the order of exercises within a routine.
 This order is not currently saved but I will add this feature.
 Other user data is persisted in a MySql database though.